 This article will walk you through how to create and run reports, using the Report Builder.
 The report builder allows you to visualize your data from Gainsight, any Salesforce Object and Matrix Data Analyzer (MDA), in charts as well as in tables.
+To view a short video demo of the report building process, watch Intro to Reporting.

 For information on color settings in reports, see this article.